 Brookgreen Gardens’ ‘Night of a Thousand Candles’ listed as a top light display in U.S., report shows

 MURRELLS INLET, S.C.
-(WMBF) – A Christmas light display in Murrells Inlet is being recognized as one of the best in the nation.
+(WCSC) - A Christmas light display in Murrells Inlet is being recognized as one of the best in the nation.

 U.S. News and World Report put out its list of the 23 Best Christmas Light Displays in the U.S.